cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 (\*) Indicates a change that breaks wire compatibility with the previous draft.

+10:

+* Rename FlpGeneric to FlpBBCGGI19 and IdpfPoplar to IdpfBBCGGI21.

 09:

 * Poplar1: Make prefix tree traversal stricter by requiring each node to be a